aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

     key: value
 ```

-#### Update `nodetemplate.spec.subnetSelector`
+#### Update `nodeClass.spec.subnetSelector`

-`subnetSelector` should have a similar parity to the `amiSelector` in its design to improve the ease-of-use for users.
-As a result, we should design the `subnetSelector` in the same spirit as the `amiSelector` such that you can also specify multiple selectors through `tags` and `ids` that can be ORed together to produce the ultimate set of items that you want to use.
+`subnetSelectorTerms` should have a similar parity to the `amiSelectorTerms` in its design to improve the ease-of-use for users.
+As a result, we should design the `subnetSelectorTerms` in the same spirit as the `amiSelectorTerms` such that you can also specify multiple selectors through `tags` and `ids` that can be ORed together to produce the ultimate set of items that you want to use.

 ```
-subnetSelector:
+subnetSelectorTerms:
 - id: abc-123
   tags:
     key: value